-Meta descriptions are simply tags that appear in your site’s HTML which should be carefully crafted to summarize your page content.
+Meta descriptions are simply tags that appear in your site’s HTML, which should be carefully crafted to summarize your page content.
 Search engines (such as Google) can display it in search – though this is not always the case with the growing popularity of automatically rewriting meta descriptions based on the user’s search terms.

-What Is a Meta Description?
+1 What is a Meta Description?

 The meta description is an HTML element that is used to describe what a page is about.
-It appears in search results as a snippet under the title tag to provide the more descriptive context in just one or two sentences.
+It appears in search results as a snippet under the title tag to provide a more descriptive context in just one or two sentences.

 Here is what the meta description looks like: